manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 > **Note** If you don't see a list of attendants of an event, make sure that the values for `AUTH0_DOMAIN` and `API_IDENTIFIER` are the same for both the GraphQL server and the application that you're building in this post.

-Next to showing events you also want the user's to be able to modify events, for which you need to send a document with a mutation instead of a query to the GraphQL server together with a valid JWT.
+Next to showing events, you also want the user's to be able to modify events, for which you need to send a document with a mutation instead of a query to the GraphQL server together with a valid JWT.
 Sending documents with mutations to the GraphQL server is very similar to how you implemented this for queries in the first section of this post.
 Instead of the `useQuery` Hook, you'll use the Hook called `useMutation`, which helps you with sending the document containing a mutation that allows you to edit events.
 In the previous post that explained how to create the GraphQL server, you added a mutation to edit both the `title` and `description` of an event.
 This mutation should also be used to edit the event from the React application.

 But before creating the logic to mutate the data of an event, a `Form` component must be created.
 Using this component that you should create in the file `src/Form.js`, the event can be edited by adding the following code block to this file: